ajayithadi7/DevSecOps/Day01.md

 ## 📝 Notes

 ### What is Cloud Computing?
-On demand delivery of IT resources over the Internet Renting computing resources over the internet instead of owning and managing physical hardware.
+On demand delivery of IT resources over the Internet.
+ Renting computing resources over the internet instead of owning and managing physical hardware.
 Examples include file storage (Google Drive), streaming (Netflix), and email (Gmail).

 ### Benefits